 This article deals with Medical and Professional Negligence in detail.
-Also Landmark cases have been discussed.
+Emphasis is laid on Landmark cases and essential ingredients.

 Medical negligence is a combination of two words.
 The second word solely describes the meaning, though the meaning of negligence has not been described in a proper way it is an act recklessly done by a person resulting in foreseeable damages to the other.
 Negligence is an offense under tort, IPC, Indian Contracts Act, Consumer Protection Act and many more.
 Medical Negligence basically is the misconduct by a medical practitioner or doctor by not providing enough care resulting in a breach of their duties and harming the patients which are their consumers.